jaredhanson/electrolyte/README.md

 #### Async Components

 Async components are defined in an identical manner to traditional components except that the factory function should return a promise.
-An additional annotation is used to signify that the dependency should be treated as asynchronous.

 Let's rewrite the database component above slightly to return a promise.